 or

-(c) in the case of the holder of a certificate, to be not competent to carry out the class of repair work to which the certificate applies.
+(c) in the case of the holder or former holder of a certificate, to be not competent to carry out the class of repair work to which the certificate applies; or

+(d) to have been found guilty of an offence committed in the course of carrying on business under a business licence or certificate; or

+(e) to have engaged in fraudulent conduct in connection with carrying on business under a business licence or certificate; or

+(f) to have been negligent or incompetent in connection with carrying on business under a business licence or certificate.

 (2) Schedule 2 has effect to make further provision in respect of the orders referred to in subsection (1).

 [Section 68 amended: No. 58 of 2010 s.
 63; No. 23 of 2014 s.
-52.]
+52; No. 7 of 2022 s.
+43.]

 69. Notification of a person’s conviction